Laminations and 2-filling rays on infinite type surfaces: Abstract

 \section{Abstract}

 The \emph{loop graph} of an infinite type surface is an infinite diameter hyperbolic graph first studied in detail by Juliette Bavard.
 An important open problem in the study of infinite type surfaces is to describe the boundary of the loop graph as a space of geodesic laminations.
 We approach this problem by constructing the first examples of \emph{$2$-filling rays} on infinite type surfaces.
-Such rays accumulate onto geodesic laminations which are in some sense filling, but without strong enough properties to correspond to points in the boundary of the loop graph.
+Such rays have strong filling properties while failing to correspond to points on the boundary of the loop graph.
+As such they may be thought of as ``fake boundary points.''
 We give multiple constructions using both a hands-on combinatorial approach and an approach using train tracks and automorphisms of flat surfaces.
 In addition, our approaches are sufficiently robust to describe \emph{all} $2$-filling rays with certain other basic properties as well as to produce uncountably many distinct mapping class group orbits.